Rahul5733/punjabi_python_lovers/README.md

 # punjabi_python_lovers
+This is for absolute beginners, based on the youtube tutorials made.
 This is an open source project for python enthusiasts, a road to build community of the pythoners who love punjabi language too

 ## How to contribute